ravikiran0606/csci566-project/_posts/2020-11-30-final-project-report.md

 class **c**.
 For measuring the prediction logit score difference, we need to train another SciBERT model (we refer to this model as *SciBERT-v2*) with only the important claim as input and aim to predict whether the paper corresponding to this important claim is reproducible or not.
 For sampling, we train a LSTM based language model on the SciBERT tokenized text of the training corpus.
+We also repeated this experiment by using the entire paper content as input by first identifying the important segment of the paper using *SciBERT-v1* model and extracting the important phrases from that identified segment using the *SciBERT-V2* model and SOC algorithm.
 The relationship between the two SciBERT classifier models are illustrated in the below figure,

 ![_config.yml]({{ site.baseurl }}/images/lm_models_both.png)